 Apps that show notifications on our phones are a part of our everyday lives.
 We use them to get through our workday, learn about the latest news, catch up with friends, and more.
 So, you’ve just received a notification and you can’t remember if you’ve already seen it.
 What do you do?

 You can always view older notification history on your iPhone.
-To do that, all you need is to scroll down the notifications available on your iPhone’s lock screen.
+To do that, you only need to scroll down the notifications on your iPhone’s lock screen.
 This way, you’ll be able to retrieve older notifications, excluding those that you haven’t cleared before.

 Can you get notifications to reappear on your iPhone lock screen?